What Is an LLC Manager? (Obligations & Benefits Explained)

 2. Manager-Managed LLC

 A manager-managed LLC is one where another person will be appointed as a manager who has legal authority over your business.
-Members of a manager-managed LLC will not have full authority and control of the business.

 In most states within America, this type of limited liability company must appoint at least two managers to operate legally, although this isn't the case everywhere across the country, so check with your state laws before making any decisions on which structure you would like to use for your LLC formation.